adamedx/devstation/README.md

 To use this cookbook, do the following on your Chef workstation

 * Install the Chef Development Kit (Chef-DK)
+* Configure the workstation with a knife / Berkshelf configuration to interact with a Chef Server
 * Use the following command to install the latest `chef-provisioning-azure` gem: